thenewdarling/Spellbook/Class Features/Rage.md

 If you are able to cast spells, you can't cast them or concentrate on them while raging.

 Your rage lasts for 1 minute.
-It ends early if you are knocked unconscious or if your turn ends and you haven't attacked a hostile creature since your last turn or taken damage since then.
+It ends early if you are knocked [[unconscious]] or if your turn ends and you haven't attacked a hostile creature since your last turn or taken damage since then.
 You can also end your rage on your turn as a bonus action.

-Once you have raged the number of times shown for your barbarian level in the Rages column of the Barbarian table, you must finish a long rest before you can rage again.
+Once you have raged the number of times shown for your barbarian level in the Rages column of the Barbarian table, you must finish a [[Long Rest]] before you can rage again.

 tags: [[Barbarian]]